aegir-project/documentation/docs/community.md

 We try to meet/check-in/scrum there on Thursdays at 8PM GMT.

 New to IRC?
 IRC instructions for Drupal users are at: [https://www.drupal.org/irc](https://www.drupal.org/irc "https://www.drupal.org/irc").

+There is a bridge from this channel to [a Matrix room](https://riot.im/app/#/room/#drupal-aegir:matrix.org).

+And there also is a separate [channel called aegir on Drupal Slack](https://drupal.slack.com).

 Twitter
 -------